Peripheral arterial disease

 - stage III: rest pain

-- stave IV: ischaemic ulcers or gangrene
+- stave IV: ischemic ulcers or gangrene

 TASC II classiﬁcation of femoral and popliteal lesions